VNG-Realisatie/ftv/content/docs/architecture/inventarisation/fsc.md

 # observations
 FSC already contains an authorization chain, which is handled through "plugins", which translate to https requests to other services.
-This mechanism can be used to plug in a PEP based on some policy engine (e.g. OPA/rego or Cedar).
+This mechanism can be used to plug in a PEP based on some policy engine (e.g. OPA/rego, Cedar, XACML or ODRL).
 However, currently, the authorization chain only accepts yes/no and a reason string as response from a PEP.
 There are no options to inject, transform or remove headers, query parameters or the body of the original request.
 It is also not possible to perform any modification of the eventual response body.